-Jessy Minney, Ph.D., joined the Health Foundation in 2018 as research associate.
+Jessy Minney, Ph.D., joined the Foundation in 2018 as research associate.
 In 2020, she moved into the role of program development and evaluation manager.

-In this role, Jessy will be responsible for assisting the Foundation in developing a comprehensive understanding of community needs, understanding relevant public policy that impacts the Foundation’s work and understanding challenges and opportunities in the communities the Foundation serves.
+In this role, Jessy is responsible for assisting the Foundation in developing a comprehensive understanding of community needs, understanding relevant public policy that impacts the Foundation’s work and understanding challenges and opportunities in the communities the Foundation serves.

 She is a prevention scientist, with much of her research focusing on social influences, bullying and cyber-bullying, theories of behavior change, prevention of mental illness in children and intervention design and implementation.

-Jessy earned an undergraduate degree in psychology and English from the State University of New York at Buffalo, a Master of Arts in clinical child psychology and a Ph.D. in social psychology from the University of Alabama.
+Jessy earned undergraduate degrees in psychology and English from the State University of New York at Buffalo, a master’s degree in clinical child psychology and a Ph.D. in social psychology from the University of Alabama.

 Following her doctorate, she was awarded a postdoctoral position at Arizona State University’s Research and Education Advancing Children’s Health Institute where she studied innovative approaches to prevention science and advanced research methods.